Philanthropy of BTS: 2018–present: Other philanthropic ventures

 With the continuation of the pandemic into 2021, BTS participated in another MusiCares fundraising auction held on January 29.
 The band donated a collection of outfits from their "Dynamite" music video that were projected to raise between $20,000–40,000.
 The ensembles auctioned for $162,500—over eight times original estimates—as the top-selling item of the event.
-In March, the band became sponsors of UNICEF's global #ENDViolence campaign, and pledged to donate an additional $1 million by 2022.
-That same month, BTS donated seven outfits from their "Life Goes On" music video to the Grammy week charity auction hosted by Charitybuzz.
+BTS also donated seven outfits from their "Life Goes On" music video to the Grammy week charity auction hosted by Charitybuzz in March.
 Valued at $30,000, bidding took place from March 8–23, with proceeds going towards the non-profit Grammy Museum Foundation's music education initiatives.
-In October, the band contributed the custom Louis Vuitton suits worn for their "Dynamite" performance during the 2021 Grammy Awards, a set of rings worn by J-Hope for the same performance, and a signed Epiphone 56 Les Paul Pro electric guitar, to another MusiCares relief auction that was hosted by Julien's on January 30, 2022, as a precursor to the Grammy Awards in April.
+In October, the band contributed the custom Louis Vuitton suits worn for their "Dynamite" performance during the 2021 Grammy Awards, a set of rings worn by J-Hope for the same performance, and a signed Epiphone 56 Les Paul Pro electric guitar to another MusiCares relief auction that was hosted by Julien's on January 30, 2022, as a precursor to the Grammy Awards in April.
 Estimated to raise between $30,000–50,000, the suits sold for $160,000, while the rings sold for over $24,000 collectively, and the guitar for $64,000.